tdefa/tutorial/README.md

-# Tutorial for selecting markers gene for image-based spatial transcriptomic experiment
+# Tutorial for selecting markes genes for image-based spatial transcriptomic experiments
 This repository provides a series of Python notebooks designed to assist users in selecting marker genes for image-based spatial transcriptomic experiments.
 Due to experimental constraints, only a limited number of genes can be used in these experiments.
 Therefore,